Mukhil-Padmanabhan/ai-notes-app/README.md

 ## Overview

-AI Notes App is a modern note-taking application that leverages AI to analyze the sentiment of your notes.
-Built with a React frontend and Express/Node.js backend, it provides a clean interface for creating, organizing, and analyzing personal notes.
+AI Notes App is a smart, easy-to-use note-taking app that helps you stay organized while understanding how you feel.
+It’s built with a React frontend and an Express/Node.js backend.
+Just jot down your thoughts, and the app uses AI to analyze the sentiment behind your words—helping you gain insights into your emotions over time.
+Perfect for journaling, planning, or simply capturing your day.

 ## Features